n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Snowflake/README.md

 ### 3. Set node

-We will use the Set node to set the values for the name and id fields for a new record.
+We will use the Set node to set the values for the id and name columns for a new record.
 ::: v-pre
 1. Click on the ***Add Value*** button and select 'Number' from the dropdown list.
 2. Enter `id` in the ***Name*** field.